 And I think I’ve made peace with that.

 He’s ready.
 I’m ready.

 Through The Lens Thursday is a self-improvement photography project that Alison and I are doing this year (again!).

 Don’t forget to join our Flickr group or share your own posts if you’d like to follow along and work on your own photography!
 And use the hashtag #throughthelensthursday to connect with others working on it, too.

-Next week’s prompt is PLAY.
+Next week’s prompt is BREAKFAST.